jdrames/CardsAgainstHumanity-Frontend/README.md

 # WORK IN PROGRESS #
 This is a re-write of the version currently in use on the [ForceMX](https://www.forcemx.com) website.
+This heading will be removed once integrated into Jenkins CI for production site.

 # Cards Against Humanity Online
 A vue.js frontend for the Cards Against Humanity server.